microsoft/hands-on-lab-serverless/docs/workshop.md

 ![Key Vault Cognitive Secret](assets/key-vault-cognitive-secret.png)

-With all of these ready, add a new action by searching for `Key Vault` and then select `Get Secret`.
+With all of these ready, add a new action in your **logic app workflow** by searching for `Key Vault` and then select `Get Secret`.
 This will load the speech to text API key once.

 ![Logic App Key Vault Connection](assets/logic-app-key-vault-connection.png)

-Select the Key Vault and the name of the secret.
+Select the Key Vault resource and the name of the secret.

 ![Logic App Get Secret](assets/logic-app-get-secret.png)

-Next, add a new action by searching for `Http`, then fill in the different parameters like this:
+Next, add a new action by searching for `Http`, then fill in the different parameters as follows:

 ![Logic App HTTP Action](assets/logic-app-http-action.png)